Lana-Software/.github/SECURITY.md

-You're never alone when you're with Christ.
+You're never alone when you're with Satan.